dwtcourses/dq-oag-sftp-python/README.md

 Testing the OAG Python script can be done by having access to AWS S3 and docker.
 The full stack comprise of 4 (four) Docker containers within the same network linked to each other so DNS name resolution works between the components.

-The containers can be started and a couple of test files generated using the *docker.sh* script located in **app/test**.
+The containers can be started and a couple of test files generated using the *start.sh* script located in **app/test**.
 The script will require the following variables passed in at runtime.

 |Name|Value|Required|Description|